anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 500 Internal Server Error: if the Key Infrastructure response is valid, but the registrar still failed to return the Enroll-Resp, e.g., due to missing configuration or a program failure.
 * 502 Bad Gateway: if the registrar received an invalid response from the Key Infrastructure.
-* 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response; this error response SHOULD include the Retry-After response header field with an appropriate value.
+* 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response; this error response MUST include the Retry-After response header field with an appropriate value.
 * 504 Gateway Timeout: if the backend request to the Key Infrastructure timed out.

 Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported similarly with the exception that the current, potentially application-related pledge EE certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).